Table of Contents

 This is the character system for SSQ: Revolution.
 Revolution is a science fiction RPG.
 This RPG is about the group formed by Xavier Ridgecrest: The Questers.
 Specifically the "New Questers", given how there have been multiple groups of that name before.

 The New Questers work with Xavier.
 Xavier is the leader of a planet named Erastia.
 He works with the New Questers to defeat Autumnus and the Time Cops.
-This is so that Erastia and the nearby planets will no longer be controlled by their tyrannical master of time and history itself.
+This is so that Erastia and the nearby planets will no longer be controlled by their tyrannical mastery of time and history itself.

 To aid in further understanding, you can read these notes on the history of the setting.